LIS

 Historical Notes

 24VAC30-151-40.
-General rules, regulations and requirements.
+General rules, regulations, and requirements.

 D. In the event of an emergency situation that requires immediate action to protect persons or property, work may proceed within the right-of-way without authorization from the district administrator's designee; however, the permittee must contact the VDOT Emergency Operations Center as soon as reasonably possible but no later than 48 hours after the end of the emergency situation.

-E. The land use permit is not valid unless signed by the central office permit manager or the district administrator's designee.
+E. The permit is not valid unless signed by the central office permit manager or the district administrator's designee.

-F. The permittee shall secure and carry sufficient insurance to protect against liability for personal injury and property damage that may arise from the work performed under the authority of a land use permit and from the operation of the permitted activity.
+F. The permittee shall secure and maintain commercial general liability insurance to protect against liability for personal injury and property damage in connection with all activities undertaken under a permit.
+Comprehensive general liability insurance with limits of at least $1 million per occurrence and $5 million aggregate or in amounts otherwise required by VDOT as stated in the permit shall be maintained at all times.
 Insurance must be obtained prior to start of permitted work and shall remain valid through the permit completion date.
-The central office permit manager or the district administrator's designee may require a valid certificate or letter of insurance from the issuing insurance agent or agency prior to issuing the land use permit.
+The central office permit manager or the district administrator's designee may require a valid certificate of insurance or policy documents from the issuing insurance agent or agency prior to issuing a permit.

 Additionally, the permittee shall:

-1. Ensure compliance with the Erosion and Sediment Control Regulations and the Virginia Stormwater Management Program (VSMP) Permit Regulations (see 24VAC30-151-760).
+1. Ensure compliance with the Virginia Erosion and Sediment Control Program (Part III (9VAC25-875-210 et seq.) of 9VAC25-875).

 2. Ensure copies of approved erosion and sediment control plans, stormwater management plans, if applicable, and all related non-VDOT issued permits are available for review and posted at every job site at all times.